Indian movies depicting dementia

 Uri, the Surgical Strike(Hindi and other languages), (released January 2019) has a minor depiction of dementia (mother of a main character) – her Alzheimer’s is the reason the son (protagonist of the movie) moves to Delhi to be with her.
 The Alzheimer’s aspect is not explained either medically or in terms of its impact on planning, progression, and so on, and once the son is in Delhi, he takes up the “surgical strike” assignment that allows the movie to progress.
 There is a brief mention indicating his sister is doing the caregiving.
 The movie is not suitable to explain dementia to anyone, but its brief depiction of Alzheimer’s is a sensitive portrayal, well acted, and convincing.
 Wikipedia page here Opens in new window.

-Uunchai (Hindi), (released 2022) has a minor depiction of dementia (for a main character) – This Alzheimer’s is more like a plot device to give the viewer a lesson and an interest/twist.
+Uunchai (Hindi), (released 2022) has a minor depiction of dementia (for a main character) – This Alzheimer’s is more like a plot device, a scene to give the viewer a lesson and an interest/twist.
 Except for that one scene (and a bit after that) the Alzheimer’s aspect is not shown in terms of either diagnosis, or impact on the person’s abilities or problems, or any planning done to circumvent problems.
 The movie is not suitable to explain dementia to anyone, and its brief depiction of Alzheimer’s is likely to mislead viewers on how the condition impacts persons living with it.
-The movie depiction is just a scene to show some confusion needed for the plot turn.
 Wikipedia page here Opens in new window.

 [back to top]